djaramillo021/protoArchitecture/README.md

-The file appCreateValidator.js creates smart contract "Validator", the ouput is the address smart contract "Validator".
+The file appCreateValidator.js creates smart contract "Validation", the ouput is the address smart contract "Validation".